-357 appropriate FIPS 140 security level for the impact level associated with the information 358 that the keys will protect.
-A higher FIPS 140 security level than the minimum level is 359 acceptable.
+The cryptographic modules used in an FCKMS must be FIPS 140-validated at an appropriate FIPS 140 security level for the impact-level associated with the information that the keys will protect.
+A higher FIPS 140 security level than the minimum level is acceptable.

-361 In the case of a Low impact level, the cryptographic module must (at a minimum) 362 provide the protections available at FIPS 140 security level 2.
-This can be obtained by 363 employing a cryptographic module that has been validated at level 2 or higher, or at 364 security level 1 if the FCKMS provides physical-security protection that compensates for the level 2 physical-security requirements not included in the module, such as locks or 365 366 tamper-evidence features, operating system controls, and delivery and operation.
-367 Accordingly, the higher impact levels must use cryptographic modules that provide 368 increasingly more protection than is provided at the Low impact level, i.e., the Moderate 369 impact level requires a level 3 cryptographic module, and the High impact level requires 370 level 4 physical security, but at least security level 3 overall.
+At a minimum, low impact data must be protected by employing a cryptographic module that has been validated at level 2 or higher, or at security level 1 if the FCKMS provides either identity-based or role based authentication and physical-security protection that compensates for the level 2 physical-security requirements not included in the module.
+Accordingly, the higher impact-levels must use cryptographic modules that provide increasingly more protection than is provided at the Low impact-level, i.e.. the Moderate impact-level requires a level 3 cryptographic module or higher, and the High impact-level requires level 4 physical security, with all other areas at security levels 3 or higher.